 Essential Cocktail Preparation Tools for Aspiring Mixologists

 The first step to making a great cocktail is having the necessary tools at hand.
+That's why today we will show you the essential cocktail preparation tools for aspiring mixologists.
 Cocktail making is an art, and just like a painter needs a good brush, a mixologist needs a good shaker.
-Bartenders use a whole collection of odd tools that makes them look like lab scientists about to make a discovery, and though it may look daunting, it is simpler than one might think.
-We gather a list of all the essential tools any aspiring mixologist needs in order to make a killer cocktail that will wow their friends.
+Bartenders use a whole collection of odd tools that makes them look like lab scientists.
+It may look daunting, but shaking cocktails is simpler than one may think.
+Let's go through the list of tools any aspiring mixologist needs for making killer cocktails that will wow their friends.

 Cocktail making is as creative and scientific art.
 One bad step and you might ruin your whole creation.
 Precision is key when making a good cocktail and a jigger is a handy measurement tool to help you create a perfect cocktail.
 It is an indispensable tool for any aspiring cocktail maker.
 There are many options when choosing a jigger but many bartenders choose the cone shape, tall and small jiggers.
 If you like to add some personal touch to it, consider one with a different color.

-There are several types of shakers but the two most common are the traditional Cobbler cocktail shaker and the Boston Shaker.
+Shakers are perhaps the most fun of the essential cocktail preparation tools for aspiring mixologists.
+There are several types of shakers, but the two most common are the traditional Cobbler Cocktail Shaker and the Boston Shaker.
 The traditional cocktail shaker, with a metal or glass jug, has a built-in shaker and a fitted top.
 The Cobbler shaker is a pretty decent shaker for people making cocktails at home, but the Boston shaker is a more versatile shaker and a bartender's choice.

 Contrary to the Cobbler shaker, a Boston shaker has no built-in strainer, thus needing a separate strainer.
 The common choice is the Hawthorne strainer, which you place on top of the glass to strain your drink.
 It has a special spring that ensures that all fruits and herbs stay behind.
 Then you have the people who believe in double straining.
 Double straining basically means that you strain the cocktail through 2 different strainers and allows you, for example, to eliminate smaller pulp.
 You first place the Hawthorne strainer on top of the shaker.
 Subsequently, you hold a fine strainer on top of the serving glass and by pouring the cocktail and letting it flow through the two strainers you are double straining.